March 03, 2026

 • Website: In order to operate our website and digital services (including ensuring security and stability), we process technical data, such as IP address, information about the operating system of your terminal device, browser type and version, region and time of use, the name of the retrieved file, the amount of data transferred and the message about a successful retrieval.
 As a rule, this information does not contain any personal data.
 However, personal data that we or providers commissioned by us store from you (e.g., if you have a user account with us) may be linked to the technical data and thus possibly to your person.

 • Registration and security purposes as well as technical and physical access controls: In order to use certain Services (e.g. login areas), you must register (directly with us or via our external login service providers), for which we process data.
 Furthermore, we also collect additional personal data about you during the use of the Service.
 We continuously check and improve the appropriate security of our IT and our other infrastructure (e.g. buildings).
 We therefore process data, for example, for monitoring, controls, analyses and tests of our networks and IT infrastructures, for system and error checks, for documentation purposes and as part of security copies.
 Access controls include, on the one hand, controlling access to electronic systems (e.g. logging into user accounts), and on the other hand, physical access control (e.g. building access).
+For security purposes (preventive and incident investigation) we also keep access logs or visitor lists and use surveillance systems (e.g. security cameras).
+We inform you of surveillance systems at the relevant locations by means of appropriate signs.
+For this purpose, we process registration data (including biometric data) and technical data in particular, but also other data mentioned in Section 3.

 • Risk management and corporate governance: We may process personal data as part of our risk management (e.g. to avoid becoming victims of crime and abuse) and corporate governance, including our business organization (e.g. resource planning) and corporate development (e.g. acquisition and sale of business units or companies).
 For this purpose, we process in particular master data, contract data, registration data and technical data, but also behavioral and communication data.